langleynick/NicksBookstore/NicksBookstore/README.txt

 Added the HTTPDelete API call in the CategoryController.cs Altered the category.js file to add reference to the delete method with an onclick function
 	Added delete function code using Sweet Alert and Toastr

+11/24/22

+3:00 pm
+Added CoverType.cs file into the Models section
+	Gave properties id and name

+3:10 pm
+Added migration with the name "AddCoverTypeToDb"
+Added CoverType reference in DbContext file
+Updated database and confirmed in SQL Server Object Explorer

+3:20 pm